wweeii11/ultrawide-ambientlight/README.md

 ---

-This is a simple program for extending your game image into black bars (letterbox) when playing a game that doesn't support native ultrawide resolutions (e.g. game with fixed 16:9 aspect on a 21:9 display, or 21:9 game on a 32:9 display).
+This is a simple program for extending your game image into black bars (letterbox) when playing a game that doesn't support native ultrawide resolutions (e.g. game with fixed 16:9 aspect on a 21:9 display, or 21:9 game on a 32:9 display, or even ultrawide content on a regular 16:9 display).

-Reduce risk of uneven display wear.
+Reduce risk of uneven display wear or burn-in for OLED users.

 ## Usage